aehng/Lecture-Notes/Module5/Design_Patterns.md

 The idea of the Factory Method design pattern is to separate the location of creation from the choice of what to create.
-Consider how the Logan city council has zoned our community such that all of the factories and manufacturing businesses are out on the west end of town along 10th west (zoned as "Industrial Park") while the consumer-facing stores are located along Main Street (zoned as "Commercial").
+Consider how the Logan city council has zoned our community such that all of the factories and manufacturing businesses are out on the west end of town along 10th West (zoned as "Industrial Park") while the consumer-facing stores are located along Main Street (zoned as "Commercial").
 Other parts of the city are designated as residential neighborhoods.